Veterans of Seattle’s civil rights campaigns tell their stories in streaming video oral histories.

 An electrician, Doug Johnson joined IBEW Local 46 in 1986.
 When the Electrical Workers Minority Caucus was formed, he became one of the group's few white male members.

-served as the local Chapter's Minister of Information through much of the 1970s.
+Shortly after moving to Seattle from Los Angeles in 1969, Ron Johnson joined the Black Panther Party and served as the local Chapter's Minister of Information through much of the 1970s.

 Born in Seattle, Chuck Kato spent WW2 in the Minadoka internment camp.
 He later attended UW and earned an engineering degree.
 In the 1970s, Kato became one of the leaders of the movement for "Redress," the campaign to secure compensation for Japanese American families who lost freedom and property during the War.

 Born in Wenatchee, Ivan King grew up in Seattle.
 As a student at the UW in the 1950s he became a Christian socialist, a pacifist, and civil rights activist.
 An early member of CORE, from 1964-67 he served as Assistant Director of the Urban League, later working for the Central Area Motivational Program and other activist projects.

 Herman Lanier was a sheet metal worker in the early 1970s and an active member in the United Construction Workers Association.

 In 1974, Janet Lewis became one of the first females admitted to the IBEW Local 46 apprenticeship program.
 Over the years she has worked to increase women's access to jobs in the construction trades, has earned a law degree, served as Chief Electrical inspector for the state, and currently is Business Representative for Local 46.